 - I have Jira linked to other tools – what happens to my links when I migrate?

 - What happens to my users when I migrate?

-You can find step by step instructions for migrating your data in the Atlassian documentation.
+To understand the full complexity of migrating and plan your approach, start by creating your migration plan.
+Then, when you're ready you can find step by step instructions for migrating your data in the Atlassian documentation.

 Currently, the only supported migration path is to export the full Jira Server site and import the data into Jira Cloud.
 Project by project migration is not yet supported.

 No. There's no additional fee to migrate from Atlassian's server to our cloud products.